blaze/odo/README.rst

    >>> into('postgresql://user:pass@host::my-table', 'myfile.hdf5::/data')
    Table('my-table', MetaData(bind=Engine(postgresql://user:****@host)), ...)

+Into leverages the existing Python ecosystem.
+The example above uses ``sqlalchemy`` for SQL interation and ``h5py`` for HDF5 interaction.

 Method
 ------

-Into accomplishes data migration migration through a network of small data conversion functions that leverage the existing Python ecosystem.
-The example above uses ``sqlalchemy`` for SQL interation and ``h5py`` for HDF5 interaction.
-It migrates data between a network of known transformations.
-That network is
+Into accomplishes data migration migration through a network of small data conversion functions It migrates data between a network of known transformations.
+That network is below:
-below:

 .. image:: https://github.com/ContinuumIO/into/blob/master/doc/images/conversions.png
    :width: 400 px